 How hieroglyphics was decoded

-These were the two signs that made it possible for Champollion to decipher hieroglyphic writing.
-This scholar read the Greek text and found at once that the inscription was dedicated to King Ptolemy.
+There were the two signs that made it possible for Champollion to decipher hieroglyphic writing.
+They're shown in Figure 3.
+Chapollion read the Greek text and found at once that the inscription was dedicated to King Ptolemy.
 Whenever he might suppose the word "king" to occur, he found a group of signs enclosed in oval rings known as cartouches.
 So Champollion arranged the letters of the name Ptolemy under the corresponding signs in the cartouche and was able to find out which sign corresponded to which letter in our alphabet.
 He did the same with the name Cleopatra, the name which is represented in the second cartouche.

-The Egyptians wrote the numbers one to nine with short perpendicular strokes with various signs for tens and units of tens beyond 10.
+The Egyptians wrote the numbers one to nine with short perpendicular strokes with various signs for tens and units of tens beyond 10 (see Figure 4).
 When forming a number, they used the signs as many times as were necessary.